williamhoos/testrepo/docs/source/data.rst

 #.
 The **id** is auto-incremented, and contains an integer of up to 20 characters.
 In operation, the mySQL server assigns a unique ID value automatically whenever a new record is inserted into the database.
 As of October 2016, there are over 2 million records that have been entered into the beta database, and ____ million records in the production database.

 #.
 The **survey_id** designates the survey to which the answer pertains.
-Within PEER, surveys are comprised of one or more topics, which are referred to in the Data table as a "segment" (*see* :ref:`segment_id`).
-In turn, topics are comprised of one or more instruments, which are referred to in the Data table as a "group" (*see* :ref:`group_id`).
-And in turn, instruments are comprised of one or more questions, which are referred to in the Data table as a "questions" (*see* :ref:`question_id`).
+Within PEER, surveys are comprised of one or more topics, which are referred to in the Data table as a *"segment"*.
+In turn, topics are comprised of one or more instruments, which are referred to in the Data table as a *"group"*.
+And in turn, instruments are comprised of one or more questions, which are referred to in the Data table as a *"question"*.

 #.
 The **session_id** indicates the session the user was in when the answer to a question was provided by the participant.